supriyagk/Fruit-Sell-Management-System/README.md

-# Organic Fruit Shop Ticket Booking System
+# Organic Fruit Booking System

 The Organic Fruit Shop is a software solution designed to streamline the process of ordering fruits from a virtual fruit shop.
 With a user-friendly interface and intuitive features, this program offers a convenient way for customers to select and purchase their favorite fruits.